vanviegen/glasgow/README.md

 - `event` object, containg:
 	- `type` is `"create"`
 	- `parentStable` is a boolean indicating whether the parent DOM element already existed earlier (`true`) or was also just created in this refresh (`false`).
 This is mostly useful for fade-in transitions and such.
-- `props` is the properties object of the component containing this DOM element.
+- `attrs` is the attributes object of the component containing this DOM element.
 - `node` is the virtual DOM node (containing the attributes) for the new DOM element.

 #### onremove